r4j0x00/funcryptor/README.md

 encrypted void dummy() {}
 ```

-You can then encrypt your function by -
+You can then decrypt your function by -
 ```c
 decrypt((char*)&function_name,(char*)&dummy,"mykey");
 ```